HAHayat Amin · Operator

 3. Reforge Experts

-Reforge curates operators with deep functional depth — growth, product, pricing.
+Reforge curates operators with deep functional depth in growth, product, and pricing.
 Strong when the gap is one specific function.
-Less strong when you need cross-functional commercial strategy + capital strategy in one person.
+Less of a fit when you need cross-functional commercial strategy and capital strategy from a single person.

 4. Bessemer Cloud Index advisors